Quadrupolar charge dynamics in the nonmagnetic FeSe$_{1-x}$S$_x$ superconductors

-FeSe crystals provide the simplest case to elucidate the relationship between the orbital/multipolar charge order and superconductivity because it shows nematicity in the absence of magnetic order~\cite{Cava_PRL2009,Baek_nmat2014,Bohmer_PRL2015}.
-At ambient pressure, a structural phase transition that breaks the four-fold rotational symmetry ($C_4$) takes place at $T_S=$ 90~K. Strong electronic quadrupole fluctuations involving the charge transfer between the degenerate Fe 3$d_{xz}$ and 3$d_{yz}$ orbitals, which contribute to most of the electronic density of states near $E_F$, have been observed above $T_S$~\cite{Hosoi_pnas2016,Tanatar_PRL2016,Massat_2016,Hackl_Arxiv2017}.
-The degeneracy of the $d_{xz}$ and $d_{yz}$ orbitals is lifted in the broken symmetry phase \cite{Watson_PRB2017,Coldea_review2017,Borisenko_SciRep2017}, where although the lattice is only weakly distorted, prominent anisotropy is found for electronic properties~\cite{Feng_PRL2016,JCDavis_Science2017,Hanaguri_2017}.
-For crystals, superconductivity emerges in the nematic phase at $T_C$ $\approx$ 9~K~\cite{Cava_PRL2009}, while for FeSe monolayer films deposited on SrTiO$_3$ substrate, $T_C$ can be enhanced for almost an order of magnitude~\cite{Xue_CPL2012,Xue_nmat2015,Lee32}.
-Orbital-selective SC pairing has been reported by ARPES and quasiparticle interference (QPI) in bulk FeSe: the SC gap energy is large only for specific region of the nematic Fermi surfaces with the $d_{yz}$ orbital characters~\cite{Feng_PRL2016,JCDavis_Science2017,Hanaguri_2017}.
-However, the mechanism behind the puzzling orbital-selective superconductivity has not been discussed in depth.
+The family of FeSe superconductors is the simplest system to elucidate the origin of orbital and charge fluctuations because for these materials nematicity appears in the absence of magnetic order~\cite{Cava_PRL2009,Baek_nmat2014,Bohmer_PRL2015}.
+At the ambient pressure, a structural phase transition that breaks the fourfold rotational symmetry ($C_4$) takes place at $T_S=$ 90~K. Strong electronic quadrupole fluctuations involving the charge transfer between the degenerate Fe 3$d_{xz}$ and 3$d_{yz}$ orbitals, which contribute to most of the electronic density of states near $E_F$, have been observed above $T_S$~\cite{Hosoi_pnas2016,Tanatar_PRL2016,Massat_2016,Hackl_ncommun2019}.
+The degeneracy of the $d_{xz}$ and $d_{yz}$ orbitals is lifted in the symmetry-broken phase~\cite{Watson_PRB2017,Coldea_review2017,Borisenko_SciRep2017}, where although the lattice is only weakly distorted, a prominent anisotropy of the electronic properties was detected~\cite{Feng_PRL2016,JCDavis_Science2017,Hanaguri_2017}.
+For single crystals, superconductivity emerges in the nematic phase at $T_c \approx 9$\,K~\cite{Cava_PRL2009}, while for FeSe monolayer films deposited on SrTiO$_3$ substrate the $T_c$ can be enhanced by almost an order of magnitude~\cite{Xue_CPL2012,Xue_nmat2015,Lee32,Kostin2018}.
+An unusual orbital-selective SC pairing has been reported by angle-resolved photo-emission spectroscopy (ARPES) and quasiparticle interference (QPI) studies in bulk FeSe: The SC gap energy is large only at a specific region of the nematic Fermi surfaces with the Fe\,3$d_{yz}$ orbital characters~\cite{Feng_PRL2016,JCDavis_Science2017,Hanaguri_2017,Kostin2018}.

+Partial isovalent sulfur substitution at the selenium site monotonically suppresses the structural phase transition temperature $T_S$ until it vanishes at the critical concentration $x_{cr} \approx 0.16$, while the SC transition temperature $T_c$ first mildly increases with substitution and reaches maximum value 11\,K at $x=0.08$~\cite{Hosoi_pnas2016,Hanaguri_2017,Licciardello2019_Nature}.
+Thus, the phase diagram of FeSe$_{1-x}$S$_x$ alloys enables a spectroscopic study of the interplay between competing ordered phases.